ssdevopsacademy/colombia_dcc/README.md

 my expectations of this course is get knowledge about how depovs is implemented in big projects and what would be the best practices to follow for get a good sofware product, also as developer how should be the practices i have to follow to obtain a good relation with the operations deparment

+### Giovanny Del Valle
+I expect this course to teach me how to practice the Devops role within a development team and also to strengthen my previous knowledge.